 Animal Control Officer

-The Dixfield Town Office accepts donations for our local cat whisperers, Brenda Jarvis and Caddie Smith.
+The Dixfield Town Office is once again accepting donations for our local cat whisperers, Brenda Jarvis and Caddie Smith.
+Items needed are:

 • canned food